eben-arkoh-amoah/Frontend-mentor-calculator-app/README.md

 The second section consists of a screen which displays value(s) to a user and a keyboard with input keys where a user may do his computations.
 ## Tasks

-- Prototype : consists well structured html styled with  css stylesheet which is user interactive<br>
+- Prototype : consists of well structured html styled with  css stylesheet which is user interactive<br>
 with the help of javascript.

 ## Built With